Studying $X(2100)$ hadronic decays and predicting its pion and kaon induced productions: Categorizing in meson family

-In this following discussion, we focus on OZI-allowed strong decay behavior of the newly observed $X(2100)$ as an axial-vector meson, by which the reliability of this assignment can be tested further.
-In the present study, we adopt the flux-tube model \cite{Wang:2017iai,Isgur:1984bm,Deng:2012wj,Kokoski:1985is,Blundell:1996as}, which is applied to quantitatively give the decay information of hadron.
-Thus, we briefly introduce it in this section.
+In following discussion, we focus on OZI-allowed strong decay behavior of the newly observed $X(2100)$ as an axial-vector in the flux tube model \cite{Wang:2017iai,Isgur:1984bm,Deng:2012wj,Kokoski:1985is,Blundell:1996as}, by which the reliability of this assignment can be tested further.
+The model is applied to quantitatively give the decay information of hadron.
 In the flux-tube model, a quark and antiquark connected by a tube of chromoelectric flux construct a meson, where this tube can be treated as a vibrating string.
 For the meson, the string is in the vibrational ground state (vibrational excitation corresponds to hybrid).
 When a meson decay occurs, the vibrational string breaks at a point, and simultaneously quark-antiquark pair is created from vacuum to connect to the free end of string and further form two outgoing mesons.
+The details of the flux-tube model can be refereed to Refs. \cite{Isgur:1984bm,Blundell:1996as}.